arthchan2003/AIDL_KB/KB/NEU.md

 </details>

-<br>Source: The structure of headlines was based on [Informatics and Cognitive Sciences](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=AISV5155) syllabus
+<br>Source: [Informatics and Cognitive Sciences](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=AISV5155) syllabus inspired the structure of headlines in this text.